 Today, we celebrated National Diabetes Week (in Blue) with a focus on raising awareness in the workplace for Type 1 Diabetes (T1D).
-All the food was labelled with the amount of carbs per serves.
-We have two T1D in our office, which is rather rare since T1D accounts for 10% of all diabetes in Australia, around 130 000 Australians (source: Diabetes; Australian Facts, AIWH).
+We labelled all the food with the amount of carbs per serving.
+Two of our team members have T1D, which is rather rare since T1D accounts for 10% of all diabetes in Australia, around 130 000 Australians (source: Diabetes; Australian Facts, AIWH).

 About 8 people are diagnosed with T1D each day, in total 300 Australians develop diabetes everyday in Australia (source: Diabetes in Australia, Diabetes Australia).

 T1D is a lifelong condition that occurs when the cells of the pancreas are destroyed by the body’s immune system and is unable to produce any insulin.
-People with T1D require ongoing insulin treatment and need to watch their carbohydrate intake.
+People with T1D manage the condition with ongoing insulin treatment and carefully monitor their carbohydrate intake.

-According to JDRF Australia, It’s been found that 90% of people living with T1D have no family history of the condition, but having a family history does put people at higher risk of developing T1D.
+JDRF Australia reports that 90% of people living with T1D have no family history of the condition, though having a family history increases the risk..

 The good news is: Diabetes Australia has announced a new funding program to support research into life-changing diabetes technologies.
 “We will be investing seed funding of $250,000 in this research funding program that will create real solutions for people living with diabetes,” said Diabetes Australia Group CEO Justine Cain.